 Welcome to the PE Department

-2023 - 2024
+-

-Director of Sport
+Christopher Michael - Director of Sport

-Carly McCready-Williams PE Teacher
+Carly McCready-Williams - PE Teacher

-Nicola Jones PE Teacher
+Nicola Jones - PE Teacher

-Richard Mann PE Teacher
+Richard Mann - PE Teacher & Head of Upper School

-Martha Bilsland PE Teacher
+Martha Bilsland - PE Teacher

-What is GCSE PE and why is it important?
+What is GCSE PE, and why is it important?

 GCSE PE students will be required to show practical skills, research and investigational skills as well as applying theory to real life contexts.
 It develops an understanding of the importance of being physically active for physical health, mental wellbeing and development of social skills.
-Both the practical and theory elements of the course require students to use their problem-solving and communication skills as well as showing sportsmanship, leadership and the need to work as team players.
+Both the practical and theoretical elements of the course require students to use their problem-solving and communication skills as well as showing sportsmanship, leadership and the need to work as team players.

 What do students learn in GCSE PE?